This quiet industrial and residential town is at the geographic heart of Connecticut.

-A computer-controlled irrigation system, helps to keep the greens quick even after heavy rain.
+A computer-controlled irrigation system helps to keep the greens quick even after heavy rain.
 I found the rates to be fair, with non-residents able to play 18 holes for under $50 (weekday or weekend).

 6. Pistol Creek

-This former golf 18-hole course was abandoned in the early-2000s and was bought back by the town in 2008 at twice the price to avoid the land being turned into condo complexes.
+This former golf 18-hole course was abandoned in the early 2000s and was bought back by the town in 2008.
+Berlin paid twice the price to stop the land being turned into condo complexes.

-Not only is Pistol Creek a beautiful place to hike, cycle or jog, it’s remarkable to watch the this water-rich man-made environment being reclaimed by nature.
+Not only is Pistol Creek a beautiful place to hike, cycle or jog, I found it remarkable to see how this water-rich man-made environment has been reclaimed by nature.

-In wet weather you can get around on the paved cart trail, one of the few lingering reminders of what was here before.
+In wet weather you can get around on the paved cart trail.
+It’s one of the few lingering reminders of what was here before.

 7. Team vs. Time

-Team vs Time has four rooms to solve, each with a well-crafted back-story and high production values that will draw you into their historical or fantastical worlds for as long as it takes to get out.
+Team vs Time has four rooms to solve, each with a well-crafted back-story and high production values.
+You’ll be drawn into their historical or fantastical worlds for as long as it takes to get out.

 8. Still Hill Brewery

-Something Connecticut isn’t short of is craft breweries.
-I’m happy to report that there’s a good one close by, tucked round the back of a light industrial complex in Rocky Hill.
+Something Connecticut isn’t low on is craft breweries.
+I’m happy to report that there’s a great one close by, tucked round the back of a light industrial complex in Rocky Hill.

-The taproom at Still Hill is open Thursday to Sunday and in summer 2019 there were 12 beers on draught.
+The taproom at Still Hill is open Thursday through Sunday, and when I stopped by there were 13 beers on draft.

-The taproom has a cool, rustic feel and has regular live music and stand-up comedy, and food trucks parking on a rotating schedule out front.
+The taproom has a cool, rustic feel, with regular live music and stand-up comedy.
+Food trucks show up on a rotating schedule out front.

 9. New Britain Stadium

-During the season you can come to the 6,146-seater stadium to see the Bees up against outfits mostly from across the Eastern United States.
+During the season you can come to the 6,146-seater stadium to see the Bees up against outfits from across New England.